tal-zvon/fdisk_wrapper/README.md

 	bash and fdisk
-	Other than that, the scripts should pretty much be universal, and use nothing that even the most minimalistic embeded linux systems should have problems with They were tested on CentOS 7 and Debian 7, and Alpine but are highly portable (in theory) and should work on most distros that fdisk works on
+	Other than that, the scripts should pretty much be universal, and use nothing that even the most minimalistic embeded linux systems should have problems with Both scripts were tested on CentOS 7, Debian 7, and Alpine but are highly portable (in theory) and should work on most distros that fdisk works on

 Install: